 - Collective identity leads to collective action.

-Authored by Capulet’s Julie Szabo and Darren Barefoot, this report is based on in-depth interviews with leading practitioners and a literature review.
+Authored by Capulet’s Julie Szabo and Darren Barefoot, this report is based on in-depth interviews with leading practitioners and a literature review that took place in late 2016.
+We believe the findings, examples, and insights remain as relevant today as when this was first published.

 We spoke with dozens of activists, organisers, volunteers and NGO leaders around the world.
 Several of these interviews are captured in Beyond the First Click.
 You may also listen to and view these interviews below.